bpmn-io/bpmn.io/src/blog/2018/012-bpmnlint.md

 This completes our quick walk through bpmnlint's extensibility.

-Checkout the playgrounds [emoji-label-required branch](https://github.com/bpmn-io/bpmnlint-playground/tree/emoji-label-required) that contains the implementation described in this blog post.
+Check out the playgrounds [emoji-label-required branch](https://github.com/bpmn-io/bpmnlint-playground/tree/emoji-label-required) that contains the implementation described in this blog post.
 To learn more about rule packaging and testing have look at the [example plug-in](https://github.com/bpmn-io/bpmn-js-bpmnlint).